cleancoindev/lendroid-smart-lending/README.md

-# Truffle Box (React)
+# Lendroid Smart Lending

-This box comes with everything you need to start using smart contracts from a react app.
-This is as barebones as it gets, so nothing stands in your way.
+This project is built on top of the barebones truffle-box-react project.

 ## Installation